mshumayl/shumayldotcom/posts/dockerizing-t3-postgres.md

 By running the schema migrations on container start, we can ensure that the database is reachable from the application container and has a consistent state with Prisma's shadow database.
 The schema migrations are done based on your T3 project's [`prisma/schema.prisma` file](https://www.shumayl.com/post/dockerizing-t3-postgres) and the migration history in `prisma/migrations`.

 ## Building and deploying the application
 At this point, our application and database containers are ready to be built and run on the remote server.
-In short, here's what we need to do:
+In short, here's what we need to do next:
 1. Build the image.
 2. Push the image to an online registry.
 3. Copy required files into the remote server and SSH into it.